Close Menu

 The astronomers used NASA’s Hubble Space Telescope to conduct the first spectroscopic survey of the Earth-sized planets (d, e, f, and g) within the habitable zone.
 It is a follow-up study to Hubble observations made in May 2016 of the atmospheres of the inner TRAPPIST-1 planets b and c.

-The astronomers found that all planets are mostly made up of rock and that they consist of up to five percent water, which compared to the Earth is quite abundant.
+The astronomers found that all planets are mostly made up of rock and that they consist of up to five percent water, which, compared to the Earth, is quite abundant.
 Earth’s water resources are only 0.02 percent.

 The Hubble observations took advantage of the fact that the planets cross in front of their star every few days.
 Using the Wide Field Camera 3, astronomers made spectroscopic observations in infrared light, looking for the signature of hydrogen that would filter through a puffy, extended atmosphere, if it were present.

 At least three of the planets are in the so-called habitable zone (Goldilocks zone), an area around a star where the basic conditions exist to allow for liquid water and life as we know it.
-And overall, the study strengthens Trappist 1’s position as our best hope to finding life beyond our solar system.
+And overall, the study strengthens Trappist 1’s position as our best hope for finding life beyond our solar system.

-The new findings have been published in Nature Astronomy and is helping to pave the way for NASA’s James Webb Space Telescope, scheduled to launch in 2019.
+The new findings have been published in Nature Astronomy and are helping to pave the way for NASA’s James Webb Space Telescope, scheduled to launch in 2019.
 Astronomers will then use the Webb telescope to help them better characterize those planetary atmospheres.
 The exoplanets may possess a range of atmospheres, just like the terrestrial planets in our solar system.

 Reference: